SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

     }

 Unlike C and Objective-C,
-Swift enums are not assigned a default integer value when they are created.
+Swift enumeration members are not assigned a default integer value when they are created.
 In the ``CompassPoints`` example above,
 ``North``, ``South``, ``East`` and ``West`` do not implicitly equal
 ``0``, ``1``, ``2`` and ``3``.
-Instead, the different ``enum`` members are fully-fledged values in their own right, with an explicitly-defined type of ``CompassPoint``.
+Instead, the different enumeration members are fully-fledged values in their own right, with an explicitly-defined type of ``CompassPoint``.

 Each ``enum`` definition effectively defines a brand new type.